Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 At 3812 metres above sea level, Lake Titicaca is the world’s highest navigable lake.
 It straddles the border between Peru and Bolivia.
 A vast majority of the lake nestles on the Peruvian side.
 The form of the lake barely resembles a Puma.

-There are many islands however Uros, Amantani and Taquile islands are prime islands and are open for tourism.
+There are many islands however Uros, Amantani Island and Taquile islands are prime islands and are open for tourism.
 People on all three islands have different ways of life and have maintained their age-old traditions and customs.

 Uros floating islands are the closest to Puno.
 It is home to Uru people.
 They are known to be the descendents of the earliest inhabitants of Lake Titicaca.
-For ages they have been living their life on reed islands.
+For ages Uros people have been living their life on reed islands.
 Whenever they felt threatened they simply used to cut off the island and float away.
 Both Incas and Spanish eventually discovered them.

 Accompanied by an English speaking local expert, we will be giving you a guided tour of Uros.
 On this tour, you will be introduced to the traditions, culture and way of life of the Uru people.
 Our local expert will also teach you a few words of Aymara (native language) so you can communicate with the family.